Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

-\begin{lemma} For any number $n$ of contexts, there is exactly one context in the \textit{active} state at any moment in time after the first context has become active.
-Any context stays in the \textit{active} state for at least $t_\texttt{context}$ time units. \end{lemma} \begin{proof} According to Lemma~\ref{lem:contextfirst} contexts are the first automata to move.
-Initially, any instance can take the outgoing transition from the \textit{idle} state.
-Non-deterministically, one of the instances will set $cs\_enabled$ to false, and due to the atomicity guaranteed by committed states, all the other context instances will remain in the \textit{idle} state.
-The first context instance to take the transition sets $cs\_enabled$ to false before reaching the \textit{active} state so that no other context can become active.
-After $t_{\texttt{context}}$ time units the active context sets $cs\_enabled$ to true so that another context is enabled to become active.
-As soon as another context exits from the \textit{idle} state, it synchronizes with the currently active context on the $cs$ channel so that the active context transitions to the \textit{idle} state. \end{proof}
+\begin{lemma} With any number $n$ of contexts, exactly one is \textit{active} at any time after the first activation, remaining so for at least $t_\texttt{context}$ time units. \end{lemma} \begin{proof} Per Lemma~\ref{lem:contextfirst}, contexts initiate motion.
+Initially, any context instance can transition from \textit{idle}.
+Non-deterministically, one instance sets $cs\_enabled$ to false, blocking others in \textit{idle}.
+This active context resets $cs\_enabled$ to true after $t_{\texttt{context}}$, enabling another context activation.
+On exiting \textit{idle}, the next context synchronizes with the active one on $cs$, transitioning the former to \textit{idle}. \end{proof}